Top UI and UX Trends for 2019

 - Use of gradients – Using gradient colors has become a popular concept for use in images and backgrounds, often by applying duotone gradients over images to add a secondary color element.
 There are also multicolored gradients using vibrant hues ranging from purples, blues, reds, and oranges to brighter greens and yellows.
 We expect to see even more use in both background elements as well as other design elements such as titles, navigation, icons, or hover effects, along with being incorporated in 3D to provide a layer of texture.

 - Vibrant colors – Colorful designs are making somewhat of a comeback.
-In this case it is color with a purpose.
-Use of vibrant, bold colors with high saturations can evoke a very positive reaction which can greatly add to an interaction with the customer.
+In this case, it is color with a purpose.
+Use of vibrant, bold colors with high saturation can evoke a very positive reaction which can greatly add to an interaction with the customer.

 - 3D graphics – This is a trend we expect to see more of later in the year.
 3D graphics have become very commonplace in the video game industry with incredible cut-scenes and sequences that wow and amaze.
 With faster speed and performance ability, using 3D graphics on websites is now actually plausible.
 The mobile arena is the primary reason why as smart devices now have the processing power to render objects quickly.
 This will be especially useful to demonstrate complex processes or actions in a visual manner for users to quickly digest and comprehend.